 Eyes need blood and oxygen, just like the rest of your body.
 Regular exercise gives them both!
 If you suffer from joint pain or other ailments, do gentle workouts like walking and yoga.[ref]Tips for Eye Health in Adults Over 60.
 American Academy of Ophthalmology.[/ref]

 Try to keep a regular sleep schedule.
-During the day, receptors in the eyes absorb natural
+During the day, receptors in the eyes absorb natural light, which then control the internal body clock.
+Sleeping all day will deprive the eyes of light.

 Moreover, sleep lubricates the eyeballs and prevents dryness.9